Lap1n/coc-projector/README.md

-# Project Manager for Neovim
+# Projector.nvim : Project Manager for Neovim

 ## UNSTABLE - Currently in development - Use at you own risk!

-project.nvim is a Neovim plugin written in Lua that adds support for project management
+Projector.nvim is a Neovim plugin written in Lua that adds support for project management.

+The main inspiration of this project comes from the excellent [Projectile](https://github.com/bbatsov/projectile "Projectile plugin") for emacs.

 ## Features